Maxwell-Jia/maxwell-jia.github.io/content/posts/2025/ppo.md

 ### Optimize Value Model

-n the PPO framework, the value model plays a crucial role in estimating the expected future rewards for each state.
+In the PPO framework, the value model plays a crucial role in estimating the expected future rewards for each state.
 A well-optimized value model helps reduce the variance in policy updates and enhances training efficiency.

 The parameters of the value model are optimized by minimizing the mean squared error between the predicted values and the target returns.
 This optimization is performed token by token, similar to the process used for policy optimization.